MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/data-activator-alert-queryset.md

 ---
-title: Create Data Activator alerts from a KQL Queryset
+title: Create Activator alerts from a KQL Queryset
-description: Learn how to create a Data Activator alert from the results of a KQL query in a KQL Queryset in Real-Time Intelligence.
+description: Learn how to create an Activator alert from the results of a KQL query in a KQL Queryset in Real-Time Intelligence.
 author: yaelschuster
 ms.author: yaschust
 ms.reviewer: guregini
 ms.topic: how-to
 ms.date: 09/24/2024
-ms.search.form: Data Activator KQL Queryset Onramp
+ms.search.form: Activator KQL Queryset Onramp
-# CustomerIntent: As a customer, I want to learn how to create Data Activator alerts from a KQL Queryset so that I can trigger notifications when conditions are met on data in the query result.
+# CustomerIntent: As a customer, I want to learn how to create Activator alerts from a KQL Queryset so that I can trigger notifications when conditions are met on data in the query result.
 ---
-# Create Data Activator alerts from a KQL Queryset (preview)
+# Create Fabric [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] alerts from a KQL Queryset (preview)

-This article explains how to create Data Activator alerts from a KQL Queryset.
-For more information, see [What is Data Activator](data-activator-introduction.md).
-You can use Data Activator on a KQL Queryset to trigger notifications in two modes: when a scheduled KQL query returns results, or when a scheduled KQL query result that contains a visualization meets a defined set of conditions.
+This article explains how to create [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] alerts from a KQL Queryset.
+For more information, see [What is Fabric [!INCLUDE [fabric-activator](../includes/fabric-activator.md)]](data-activator-introduction.md).
+You can use [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] on a KQL Queryset to trigger notifications in two modes: when a scheduled KQL query returns results, or when a scheduled KQL query result that contains a visualization meets a defined set of conditions.
 You can send alert notifications either to yourself, or to others in your organization.
 Notifications can be sent by email or Microsoft Teams message.

 [!INCLUDE [feature-preview-note](../../includes/feature-preview-note.md)]

 ## Sample scenarios

-Here are some ways you can use Data Activator alerts with KQL queries:
+Here are some ways you can use [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] alerts with KQL queries:

 * Suppose you have a KQL database and are storing application logs.
     * You receive an alert when any records from the last 5 minutes contain the string `authorization error` in the table’s *message* column.